 Having been somewhat nomadic for a couple of years after leaving John Leggott College in 2011, and then spending a year at Brumby Engineering College, in 2013 the society moved to its current home at Outwood Academy, Foxhills.
 Unfortunately, these changes of venue resulted in a fall off of membership (and inevitably our income) from over 170 members to a low of just under 90.
 We were very grateful to those members who were generous with their donations at this difficult time financially, as their assistance enabled us to continue to book top quality performers.

-We now look forward to our 70th anniversary season in 2019 – 2020 with an increasing membership and a continued focus on young talented musicians.
+We now look forward to our 70th anniversary season in 2019 – 2020 with increasing audience numbers and a continued focus on young talented musicians.